What is cryptorchidism?

 What if I don't want to neuter my cat?

 There are several good reasons for neutering a cat with cryptorchidism.
-The first is to remove the genetic defect from the breed line.
+The first reason is to remove the genetic defect from the breed line.
 Cryptorchid cats should never be bred.
 Second, cats with a retained testicle will continue to exhibit male behaviors such as marking and spraying, odors, and aggression toward other cats.
 Finally, the retained testicle may develop a cancerous tumor.

 What is the prognosis for a cat with cryptorchidism?